Your human rights

 In New Zealand, the rights of individuals are protected by a wide range of laws.
 These laws cover problems you may have with government organisations, private businesses or individuals.

-If something happens that you feel is against your rights, there is usually a way to complain.
-There is a comprehensive list of dispute resolution and investigation agencies that you can contact online.
+If you feel something goes against your rights, you can complain.
+There is a comprehensive list of agencies that can help you to resolve your problem.

 The Bill of Rights